sungeunbae/swc_vuw2015/sql-novice-world/09-create.md

 > ## Importing CSV {.challenge}

-> If you have [CSV](reference.html#comma-separated-values) files, you can import the data using SQLite's CSV import feature
+> If you have [CSV](reference.html#comma-separated-values) files, you can import the data using SQLite's CSV import feature.
+>
 > First, you need to create the table.
 You can enter the SQL commands for creating tables.
 Alternativey, you can execute `create_tables.sql`
 > (which already contains the SQL commands) by:

 ~~~{.sql}
 .read create_tables.sql
 ~~~
-> Secondly, you need to set the mode to load CSV
+> Secondly, you need to set the mode to load CSV format correctly.

 ~~~{.sql}
 .mode csv